Jimmy Oakes: Charlton Athletic

-With the "Addicks" he became the first player to play for the opposing club in a re-arranged match.
+With the "Addicks", he became the first player to play for the opposing club in a re-arranged match.
 He played for Charlton in their 2–1 home win over Vale after the original fixture was abandoned on the previous Boxing day.
-Charlton went on to finish the season bottom of the Second Division, and were thus relegated into the Third Division South.
+Charlton went on to finish the season bottom of the Second Division, and were thus relegated to the Third Division South.
 After Charlton finished fifth in 1933–34, they went on to top the division in 1934–35.
-A second successive promotion came in 1935–36, when they finished as Second Division runners-up, just one point behind Manchester United.
+A second-successive promotion came in 1935–36, when they finished as Second Division runners-up, just one point behind Manchester United.
 They then finished second in the First Division in 1936–37, three points behind champions Manchester City.
 They finished fourth in 1937–38, six points behind champions Arsenal.
 Charlton then finished third in 1938–39, nine points behind champions Everton.
 When World War II was upon the country, Oakes guested for Port Vale in March 1940, and later Stoke City.